Moving beyond personas in digital workplace implementation

 The value of roles, as I have defined them here, is the ability to use them to develop templates for new users to ensure they have earlier access to the IT and other capabilities they need to perform their jobs.
 Roles also reduce the number of one-off exceptions that employees need to request to complete their IT enablement.

-Roles for Individual Users
+Roles for individual users

 A profile is the representation of the IT capabilities that an individual user has at a particular point of time.
-It will change as that user requests and is granted particular services, including applications and other resources.
+It will change as that user requests and is granted particular services, including business applications and other resources.

 A user’s profile helps deliver the appropriate IT capabilities to that user on their current device and, if possible, allows for content to move between devices.